Planning a family vacation is never an easy task.

 Vegas has is all – from shows, to games, to concerts.
 There is always something happening in Las Vegas.

 But unlike many other destinations, you don’t need to physically exert yourself to enjoy yourself.
 There’s no hiking through the woods, swimming in the ocean, or navigating a rocky slope.
 All of those can be fun activities, but they aren’t ideal for seniors.
 In Las Vegas, you can stay entertained from sunup to sundown without ever breaking a sweat.

 When are you too old to win money at BlackJack?
 Ummm… never!
 Gambling is the main attraction in Vegas and it’s a great activity for anyone over the legal age.
 It doesn’t matter if you’re 24 or 67; your chances at the slot machine aren’t going to change.
 The oldest person in the group might win more than the vacation cost.
 No matter what, it’s a vacation that people of all ages can enjoy and that nobody will ever forget.

 Family vacations that involve live sports always seem to go well.
 A great way to do this is by visiting Denver during the fall and catching a football game at the legendary Mile High Stadium.
 The modern stadium has plenty of handicap-accessible options so it’s not a problem if you’re traveling with elderly parents who have limited mobility.

 Hiking may be a bit much for some seniors.
-But if your parents still enjoy a little workout, then this is a great place to visit.
+But if your parents still enjoy a little workout, this is a great place to visit.
 Some of the parks have trails that were designed with seniors in mind.
 These are very mild trails that feature plenty of rest points along the way.
 Those same parks even offer significant discounts to seniors over a certain age.